 Recognising the causes of stress in the workplace

-Being able to recognise some of the common causes of stress at work is important, so that you can take steps to minimise your stress levels wherever possible.
+Being able to recognize some of the common causes of stress at work is important, so that you can take steps to minimize your stress levels wherever possible.
 Examples of factors contributing to stress at work include:

 - Excessive workloads and unrealistic deadlines.

 - Excessive or inflexible working hours.